otrv4/otrv4/otrv4.md

   3. Check that `cR = SHA3-256(7, g1*D7 + g3_a*cR, (Q_a / Q_b)*D7 + R_a*cR)`.

 * Create a type 5 TLV (SMP message 4) and send it to Alice:
-  1. Pick a random exponent `r7`.
+  1. Pick a random value `r7`.
 This will be used to generate Bob's final zero-knowledge proof that this message was created honestly.
   2. Compute `R_b = (Qa / Qb) * b3`.
   3. Generate a zero-knowledge proof that `R_b` was created according to the protocol by setting `cR = SHA3-256(8, g1*r7, (Q_a / Q_b)*r7)` and `D7 = r7 - b3 cR mod q`.
   4. Send Alice a type 5 TLV (SMP message 4) containing `R_b`, `cR` and `D7` in that order.